 Not every configuration of suffix and prefix were issued by the DVLA.
 For example using JON again as our combination the only suffix letters issued were E, L and W, subsequently JON 131X does not exist.
 A1 JON and other very distinctive prefix marks were also withheld.
 The DVLA hold auctions of previously un-issued marks at intervals throughout the year in which numbers like JON 1S and A316 BMW have attained substantial amounts.

 Current Style Prefix Number Plates were introduced by the DVLA in September 2001 as a way of making it easier to understand vehicle history.
 This new registration formats still contain the year of manufacture however it is now displayed as a number e.g. 06 for 2006 (56 for September releases).
-Another new addition is a 'region identifier' which is now indicated by two letters at the beginning of the reg (for a full break down please click here).
+Another new addition is a 'region identifier' which is now indicated by two letters at the beginning of the reg (regional number plate identifiers).
 The random aspect (some would say the fun bit!) of this current style is, as always the final three letters.
 Good examples of quality current style registrations owned by New Reg are DE51 RES, PR05 PER and HU55 LED plus many more of course!

 Suffix Number Plates are combinations with the year identifier at the end of the registration.
 This particular type of registration number was first introduced back in the 1950's in an effort to increase the availability of combinations.
 The previous system of year letter followed by numbers was reversed by some local councils.
 This system existed for around thirty years however only a small number of area codes were used as part of this system, they were: D, E, F, H, K, N, R, U and W. As a result, this meant that whilst the initial problem of availability was solved, the average cost of suffix plates is now significantly higher than prefix registrations because of A. Availability and B. Letters at the beginning of the registration.
 Good examples of this system of registration owned by New Reg are EXC 173D, or BLO 550M & JEN 11E.